utkarsh-naik10/SQL_PROJECTS/2.Northwind Sales & Customers Analysis/Basics/2. All products with unit price & category/README.md

 | Aniseed Syrup      | 2           | 10.00      | Condiments    |
 | Chef Anton’s Cajun | 2           | 22.00      | Condiments    |
 | Ikura              | 8           | 31.00      | Seafood       |

 *Values above are illustrative — actual results depend on the dataset

 ---
 ## WHY THIS MATTERS?
--- Connects product pricing with categories for better analysis.
+Connects product pricing with categories for better analysis.
--- Useful for inventory and pricing strategy.
+--Useful for inventory and pricing strategy.